gchanteloube/matter/README.md

 &nbsp;

->You can pipe these method:
+>You can pipe these methods:
 ```php
 $this->view('MyView')->data(array('MyData' => $myData))->json();
 ```